Effects of equation of state on hydrodynamic expansion, spectra, flow harmonics and two-pion interferometry: Abstract

 \section{Abstract}

-We perform a systematic study of the role played by the equation of state in the hydrodynamic evolution of the matter produced in relativistic heavy ion collisions.
-By using the same initial conditions and freeze-out scenario, the effects of different equations of state are compared by calculating their respective hydrodynamical evolution, particle spectra and elliptic flow parameter $v_2$.
-Three different types of equation of state are studied, each focusing on different features, such as the nature of the phase transition, as well as strangeness and baryon densities.
-Different equations of state imply different hydrodynamic responses, the impact thereof on final state anisotropies are investigated.
-The results of our calculations are compared to the data of two RHIC energies, 130 GeV and 200 GeV.
-It is found that the three equations of state used in the calculations describe the data reasonably well; differences can be observed, but they are quite small.
-The insensitivity to the equation of state weakens the need for a locally thermalized description of the system, at least for the observables analysed in the present work.
+We perform an extensive study of the role played by the equation of state in the hydrodynamic evolution of the matter produced in relativistic heavy ion collisions.
+By using the same initial conditions and freeze-out scenario, the effects of different equations of state are compared by calculating their respective hydrodynamical evolution, particle spectra, harmonic flow coefficients $v_2$, $v_3$ and $v_4$ and two-pion interferometry radius parameters.
+The equations of state investigated contain distinct features, such as the nature of the phase transition, as well as strangeness and baryon density contents, which are expected to lead to different hydrodynamic responses.
+The results of our calculations are compared to the data recorded at two RHIC energies, 130 GeV and 200 GeV.
+The three equations of state used in the calculations are found to describe the data reasonably well.
+Differences can be observed among the studied observables, but they are quite small.
+In particular, the collective flow parameters are found not to be sensitive to the choice of the equation of state, whose implications are discussed.